 Our online programs are geared toward working professionals, and most online students work full-time while enrolled.

 Campus students generally take two courses at a time, and each course runs between one to three months.
 Online students generally take one course per month.
 You will usually know your schedule one week in advance of the new month.
 To view specific course schedules, visit your program of interest, scroll down, and click on the Course Schedules link.

-Full Sail students have four weeks of vacation throughout the school year - one week for spring break, one week for July 4th, and two weeks over the holidays in December.
-Students also receive additional days off for Memorial Day, Labor Day, and Thanksgiving.
+Full Sail students have four weeks of vacation throughout the school year - one week for spring break, one week for summer break, and two weeks over the holidays in December.

 Online courses consist of a wide variety of activities and media, including video lectures and presentations, web-based discussions, case studies, written and media-based assignments, and tests.
 There are synchronous events in which you can participate, or you can view an archived version at your leisure.
 You'll have both written and media assignments as well as discussions and traditional tests and all assignments contribute to your overall grade, which is available to view at any time via the learning system website.
 You will typically receive assignments at the start of each week and turn them in by deadlines at the end of the week.
 When you choose to complete coursework is up to you as long as the deadlines are met.

 Online and on-campus degree programs both take the same amount of credit hours to complete.
 Some people choose to attend on-campus because they believe that's the best learning environment for them.
 Others choose to pursue a degree online because they can't relocate, want to maintain a full-time job, have family commitments, or due to other factors.
 In addition, some online programs are not available on campus and vice versa.
 If you're unsure which program might be best, you should contact an Admissions Representative at 800.226.7625.